mnickhoo/sheklak/README.md

 you should include sheklak.css into project to enjoy sheklak fonts :)
 `<link rel="stylesheet" href="sheklak.css">`

-you can just used to shek- prefix class
+you can just used to shek- prefix class name
 <h3> example </h3>

  `<div class="icon shek-digikala"></div>`